Home Herbs A to Z Ardraka (Zingiber officinale)

 Ayurvedic Reference of Ardraka

-Parts and dosage Used of Ardraka – Zingiber officinale
+Parts Used of Ardraka – Zingiber officinale

 Rhizome

-• Powder (choornam) – 1-2 gm per day
+• Powder (Choornam) – 1-2 gm per day

-• Juice (swaras)– 5-10 per day
+• Juice (Swaras) – 5-10 per day

-• Syrup-2.5ml per day
+• Syrup – 2.5ml per day

 Medicinal Properties and Uses of Ardraka – Zingiber officinale